 Technology Grants

-Innovate Animal Ag’s Technology Grants program aims to support the most promising new technologies in animal agriculture.
-We work with the innovators in every stage of the innovation pipeline, from initial R&D, commercial validation, to scale up.
-Our goal is to ensure that no new technology is left in the ‘valley of death’ between academic discovery and commercial adoption.
+Innovate Animal Ag’s Technology Grants support the most promising new technologies in animal agriculture.
+We fund technologies in every stage of the innovation pipeline — from initial R&D, commercial validation, to scale up.
+Our goal is to ensure that no new technology is left in the ‘valley of death’ between academic discovery or entrepreneurial innovation and commercial adoption.

-To support this holistic approach to technological development, we take an active approach to grantmaking: for each technology that we support, we will stay involved at every stage of development until the technology has reached its full potential.
-Grantees will also have access to Innovate Animal Ag’s expertise and vast network across animal agriculture and Silicon Valley.
+To support this holistic approach to technological development, we take an active approach to grantmaking and grant management: For each technology we support, we stay involved at every stage of development until the technology has reached its full potential.
+Grantees also gain access to Innovate Animal Ag’s expertise and vast network across animal agriculture and Silicon Valley.

 Previous Grants